-Your Part D late enrollment penalty is due in our office by the 1st day of the month in which you were enrolled.
-If we have not received your payment by the 1st day of the month in which you were enrolled, we will send you a monthly invoice of the Part D late enrollment penalty amounts that are due to help you keep your account up to date.
+If you are required to pay a Part D late enrollment penalty that penalty is due in our office by the 1st day of the month.
+If we have not received your Part D late enrollment penalty by the 1st day of the month, we will send you a monthly invoice of the penalty amount that are due to help you keep your account up to date.

-If you are having trouble paying your Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your penalty.